 Until the early 1960s, kuru was fairly common in Papua New Guinea.
 Prions were probably acquired during a burial ritual, which involved eating tissues of a dead relative as a sign of respect (called ritual cannibalism).
 Kuru probably started when prion-contaminated tissues from a person with Creutzfeldt-Jakob disease were eaten.
 Kuru was more common among women and children because they were given the brains, which were more infectious.
 Many of these rituals have been abandoned, and kuru has been virtually eliminated.
 Few, if any, people develop kuru anymore.

 The first symptoms include loss of coordination, difficulty walking, and shaking (tremors) that resembles shivering (kuru means to shake).
 The limbs become stiff, and muscles jerk.
 Abnormal involuntary movements, such as repetitive, slow writhing or rapid jerking of the limbs and body, may develop.
 Emotions may switch suddenly from sadness to happiness with sudden outbursts of laughter.
 People with kuru become demented and eventually placid, unable to speak, and unresponsive to their surroundings.

 Most people die about 3 to 24 months after symptoms appear, usually as a result of pneumonia or infection due to bedsores (pressure sores).

-Last full review/revision January 2007 by Pierluigi Gambetti, MD
+Last full review/revision May 2013 by Pierluigi Gambetti, MD